- Date : 15/11/2016

 Don’t believe in digital transactions?
 Here’s why paperless payments are here to stay.

 India has joined other countries in the digital payment revolution a lot faster than the past where we often lagged behind in adopting technology, especially in the financial sector.
-This is set to have a transformative impact on our country, especially as digital payments spread into rural areas.
+This is set to have a transformative impact on our country, especially as the digital payment system spreads into rural areas.

 - the ubiquitous debit and credit cards